crypto-org-chain/chain-docs/docs/wallets/ledger_desktop_wallet.md

     - Once the transaction has been approved on you ledger device, you should see a success message on your Desktop Wallet:
                 <img src="./assets/ledger_desktop_wallet/s4-3-3.png" />
     - You can then check the transaction history in "*Transaction*" Tab.

+## Restoring a Ledger wallet
+Since the private key of Ledger wallets are always stored inside the Ledger device, you don't need the **Mnemonic Phrases** to restore a Ledger wallet on the Desktop Wallet.
+You may just follow our [*Create wallet in Desktop Wallet with Ledger device Guide*](#step-2-create-wallet-in-desktop-wallet-with-ledger-device) once again to restore your previously created Ledger wallet.

+Please note that you may still need to input the correct **Address Index** to derive your desired Ledger wallet address.